FAQ

 Where is your practice?

-I practice with a group at a small house, in central Austin, near MoPac & Enfield Rd.
+I practice with a group at a small house, in central Austin, on Marlton Drive, near MoPac & Enfield Rd.

 When you arrive, please don’t worry about ringing the door bell.
 Walk on in and find a comfy spot in the living room area.
 I will walk out to find you at our scheduled time.
 Grab a chocolate while you wait, if you’d like.